kailash-manasarovar/statement/docs/timeline/2023/june.md

 - I had no idea I was being drugged.
 None.
 - I didn't understand why the trumpet teacher wasn't talking to me directly but I was prepared to excuse it because of the feelings.

+## June 9th piano concert

+- The end of year piano concert took place at the boat club venue in Denia.
+- I played Philip Glass etude no 2.
+- As we were preparing, and I was playing a few bars, Domingo shouts "again?" in an accusatory tone.
+- I wonder what he means.
+Does he mean another ridiculous apparent romantic tryst for me at the conservatory?
+Or what.
+- At the time of writing I'm starting to believe "again" refers to events planned for me that will somewhat replicate the sexual abuse I suffered as a 16 year old in North London.
+- One of Domingo's students, Adriana Mihaila Mañas, runs over to him in an affected way.
+I believe he has requested her to do so.

 ## Work stress

 - Work is becoming extremely stressful and I'm not able to handle the things that are going on there.